 Types of Floor Lecture Notes

-The access and penetration of moisture content into building through its walls, floor, roof etc. is called dampness.
+The access and penetration of moisture content into building through its walls, floor, roof etc. is called dampness in buildings.

 - Causes rotting of wood.

 - Causes spots on the floors and walls.

 - Causes petting off and removal of plaster.

 - Causes bleaching and blistering of paints.

 - Causes efflorescence in bricks, tiles and stones

 - Dangerous for the health of occupants.